Task: Make New Floppy Disks

 Time: 15-30 minutes

 I am a big fan of cartridges but understand and accept that the floppy disk is important and useful.
 I still have all of my floppies from back in the day.
 I have also accumulated hundreds of floppies from the collections of others over the years.
 These are really fun to explore and it is amazing to me that about 95% of these still work.
 However, there comes a time in your retrocomputing hobby when you want to make new floppies for a practical reason or just to relive the experience.
 Fortunately, you can still purchase new in box floppies from the 1980s on eBay.
 A box of 10 disks sells for about $15.
-It has been since the 1980s that I had made a new disk and saved a program.
 I provide below some simple instructions if it has been awhile since have done this as well.
 It will all come back quickly!

 Step 1 – find an unused or new diskette